xjki/VENCalculatorInputView/README.md

 There are extra corresponding ```<VENCalculatorInputViewDelegate>``` methods added as well (should be implemented in your delegate if you are using just input view).

 Note: Library has not been tested (but should work as far as I'm concerned) on iOS5 as the original [VENCalculatorInputView](https://github.com/venmo/VENCalculatorInputView).
 Therefore for this fork expected iOS version - 7.0

+P.S.
+This fork has non-compatible changes with latest VENCalculatorInputView versions (after 1.4) so be aware.

 VENCalculatorInputView
 =========